rackerlabs/support-how-to/content/cloud-backup/troubleshoot-cloud-backup-on-linux-servers.md

 Use the following steps to restart the DriveClient service:

+***For CentOS 6 based systems***
-1. Log in to the server with a terminal and run the command `service driveclient restart`.
+1a.
+Log in to the server with a terminal and run the command `service driveclient restart`.

-2. Ensure that the driveclient is set to start at boot by running the command `chkconfig driveclient on`.
+2a.
+Ensure that the driveclient is set to start at boot by running the command `chkconfig driveclient on`.

+***For CentOS 7 based systems and above***
+1b.
+Log in to the server with a terminal and run the command `systemctl driveclient restart`.

+2b.
+Ensure that the driveclient is set to start at boot by running the command `systemctl enable driveclient`.

 3. Return to the **Cloud Backup System Details Status** in the Cloud Control Panel to check that the agent status is now **connected**.